Sieabah/feathersjs-couchbase/README.md

 Omitting $consistency results in the default consistency of 'at_plus';

 ##### $return (_only_ valid on Service.remove)
-Due to the nature of removing items, you may want to preserve what you deleted for event propagation.
-Calling `Service.remove(..., { $return: true })` will remove the and return the removed item instead of the CAS value.
+Due to the nature of removing items, you may want to retrieve the CAS value.
+Calling `Service.remove(..., { $return: true })` will remove the and return the removed the CAS value instead of the original object.

 ## Limitations